-But the story of single life is changing.
-Many single, older Americans are thumbing their noses at the notion that they should have a spouse or partner, and instead are embracing the freedom and independence that comes with singlehood.
+Many single, older Americans are bypassing the notion that they should have a spouse or partner, and instead are embracing the freedom and independence that comes with singlehood.
+While many aging singles enjoy their freedom and independence, they also face their fair share of challenges, especially when it comes to planning for future care.

 Luckily, there are many tools and resources available to aid aging singles.
 Here are 7 things single seniors should do to plan for future care needs: